Wilhelm Foerster Observatory: Instruments

-The Bamberg refractor
+Bamberg-Refraktor

 The Bamberg refractor was built in 1889 by the Carl Bamberg company in Berlin-Friedenau for the Berlin Urania.
 With its aperture of 320 mm and a focal length of 5000 mm, it was the largest telescope in Kingdom of Prussia at that time.
 The complete telescope with its mount has a weight of 4.5 tons.
 After World War II, the instrument was first placed in General-Pape-Straße, before it was placed in the 11-meter dome of the observatory on the Insulaner in 1963.

 It was also used to obtain the images for the "Berlin Lunar Atlas."

-The 6-inch double refractor
+6-inch double refractor

 The 6-inch double refractor is located in the five-meter dome.
 The main tubes have a three-lens, apochromates Zeiss B objective, and a three-lens HAB objective (half apochromat by Wolfgang Busch).
 The focal length in each case is 2250 mm.

 A 5-inch refractor is mounted parallel to the 6-inch double refractor.
 This is equipped with a Lyot filter (switchable between 0.5 and 0.7 Å bandwidth, manufactured by the company B. Halle Nachfolger in Berlin-Steglitz) for solar observation in the light of the hydrogen spectral line.

-The 75-cm RCT mirror
+75-centimeter RCT mirror

 The Ritchey–Chrétien telescope has a free aperture of 700 mm and a variable focal length of 5,600 to 10,500 mm.
 This Zeiss instrument is computer-controlled and is the fastest telescope in Berlin.

-Events
+Public relations

 The association "Wilhelm-Foerster-Sternwarte" is to maintain and promote astronomy in Berlin.
 It is its task to impart astronomical knowledge to interested people.

+The association is publishing the magazine "Dem Himmel nahe" (translated "Close to Heaven") several times a year since 2018.

 For the public, events for all age groups are offered in the regular guided tour program.
 From guided tours for kindergartens and schools to observations of the sun and bright objects during the day and presentations of the current night sky to special thematic tours following the planetarium programs, the visitor is offered a wide range of instruments used and objects observed.

 On special astronomical events such as eclipses or planetary transits, there are also opportunities to use the observatory.
 For example, in 2004 the transit of Venus could be observed, and a year earlier the transit of Mercury could be seen.

-Courses are also offered in the seminar room for beginners, advanced students, and those interested in special areas of astronomy such as Theory of relativity are offered.
+Courses are also offered in the seminar room for beginners, advanced students, and those interested in special areas of astronomy such as the theory of relativity are offered.

 The activities within the different working groups cover wide parts of astronomy.